domapic/domapic-controller/README.md

 Controller server for Domapic domotic systems.

-Control all your Domapic Services and program them to interact automatically using the provided web interface.
+Connect all your Domapic Modules and control them with a single application. <!-- and program them to interact automatically using the provided web interface
-Install Domapic plugins to connect Domapic with other domotic systems or online services.
+Install Domapic plugins to connect Domapic with other domotic systems or online services. -->

 ## Prerequisites